Top Attractions at the Granada Alhambra Palace

 Royal Cemetery or La Rauda

-Located between the Nasrid palaces and the palace of Charles V, La Rauda is the only cemetery in the monumental complex that remains today.
+Located between the Nasrid Palaces and the Palace of Charles V, La Rauda is the only cemetery in the monumental complex that remains today.
 It was destined for the Nasrid royal family but today remains empty as Boabdil, the last king of Granada, moved all the tombs to a village in the mountains.

-Tickets for the Alhambra
+How to get tickets for the Alhambra

-You can imagine that to see such a place it is advisable to buy tickets to the Alhambra in Granada online and at least a month or two in advance of your trip if you do not want to run the risk of running out of them and having to queue endlessly at the ticket office to try to get them at the last minute.
-In Hellotickets you can compare prices, schedules and availability of tickets and guided tours.
+The legendary Alhambra is one of the most beautiful monuments in Spain and every year it breaks visitor records.
+You can imagine that to see such a place it is advisable to get tickets for the Alhambra in Granada online and at least a month or two in advance of your trip if you do not want to run the risk of running out of them and having to queue endlessly at the ticket office to try to get them at the last minute.

 How much do tickets cost?